Interested in The Queen's Medical Center's expansion plans?

 • Dyskinesias and painful dystonias

-• Motor “on-off” fluctuations
+• Motor “on-off” fluctuations (wearing off from medications)

-• A poor candidate may be someone with dementia, psychosis or other severe psychiatric symptoms, major medical problems that place them at high risk for surgery, unreasonable expectations, or severely disabled status.
-For example, someone who is wheelchair bound or in a nursing home would be unlikely to benefit from DBS.
+• Patients with dementia, psychosis or other severe psychiatric symptoms, major medical problems that place them at high risk for surgery, unreasonable expectations, or severely disabled status.

-• Patients will need battery replacements every 4-5 years (some batteries last longer depending on the model).
+• DBS is a lifelong therapy and requires regular follow up and maintenance.
+Patients will need battery replacements every 4-5 years (some batteries last longer depending on the model).

 • Step 1: Evaluation by DBS team